artdolya/Nlog.RabbitMQ/README.md

 # Nlog.RabbitMQ.Target

+RabbitMQ Target for popular NLog logging tool

 [![NuGet](https://img.shields.io/nuget/v/Nlog.RabbitMQ.Target.svg)](https://www.nuget.org/packages/Nlog.RabbitMQ.Target/)

 Forked from https://github.com/adolya/Nlog.RabbitMQ

-Changed most of target parameters to be formatted using `Layout.Render(...)` RabbitMQ Target for popular NLog logging tool
+Changed most of target parameters to be formatted using `Layout.Render(...)`

+Renamed to a different package ID in order to be able to publish a nuget.

 ## Changes for ASPNET.CORE